Price Impact Under Heterogeneous Beliefs and Restricted Participation: Equilibrium Price Impact with Restricted Participation

 it holds that

 \end{thm}

-Note that the above result not only guarantees the existence of a unique Nash equilibrium, but also provides an iterative algorithm to numerically calculate the equilibrium demands and price impacts, where the only inputs are the participation's restrictions and matrices $(B_i; \, \iii)$.
+Theorem~\ref{thm:nash} not only guarantees the existence of a unique Nash equilibrium, but also provides an iterative algorithm to numerically calculate the equilibrium demands and price impacts.
+The only inputs for these calculations are the traders' participation restrictions sets $(K_i; \, \iii)$ and matrices $(B_i; \, \iii)$.
+This is a very important feature of the model, which highlights the connection between the difference of beliefs in the covariance matrix and the induced price impact.